 El Camino College programs that are defined as essential under current state directives include the following sectors: Allied Health and Public Health, Emergency Services, and Critical Manufacturing.
 Specific courses that will be offered face-to-face can be found here.

 Yes.
 Student Health Services is offering drop-in Nurse Practitioner Advice hours and drop-in mental health “check-ins” to currently enrolled students who have paid their student health fee for the semester.
 Learn more here.

-Yes, the Center for the Arts has suspended the entirety of its performance season through April 30, 2020.
+Yes, the Center for the Arts has suspended the entirety of its performance season.
 The Center is working to reschedule performances, when possible, and the Ticket Office is actively contacting ticket holders to exchange or refund tickets.
 A full list of cancelled events is available here.

 The Los Angeles County Department of Public Health and the State of California have prohibited all public gatherings.

 We are under orders from both Los Angeles County and the State of California to remain at home.
 Employees, including managers and supervisors, are not to come to campus unless there is an absolutely critical need.
 This is limited to:

 - At the request of your supervisor, performing necessary essential tasks

 Unauthorized visits to campus compromise our custodial crews’ efforts to clean and sanitize offices and buildings.
 Our priority is to clean these spaces and then shut the buildings.
 If you need to come to the campus, contact your manager to coordinate your visit.
 Be sure to practice social distancing by staying at least six feet from others.

 The majority of campus employees are now working remotely, with only select essential personnel, such as Campus Police, allowed on site.
 Students, all other employees, and the public must remain off campus.
 Speak with your supervisor for additional information.